jac21984/Udacity-Project_5/README.md

 Thanks to https://www.countryflagsapi.com/

-Thanks to https://github.com/emiribegic/evaluate-news-nlp for insperation on how to make things work because Udacities files are outdated and dont work.
+Thanks to https://github.com/emiribegic/evaluate-news-nlp for insperation on how to make things work because Udacities files are outdated and do not work worth a crap.

 ### Sponsor
 [(Back to top)](#table-of-contents)